The Daytrippers

 The Daytrippers is a 1996 independent comedy-drama film written and directed by Greg Mottola in his feature directorial debut.
-It stars Hope Davis, Stanley Tucci, Anne Meara, Parker Posey and Liev Schreiber.
+It stars Hope Davis, Pat McNamara, Stanley Tucci, Anne Meara, Parker Posey and Liev Schreiber.

 Plot

-In the morning after Thanksgiving, Eliza (Hope Davis) discovers a love letter featuring a poem that suggests that her husband Louis (Stanley Tucci) is having an affair with a woman named Sandy.
-So she decides to go to New York City and confront him.
-Her family, including her parents Jim (Pat McNamara) and Rita (Anne Meara), her sister Jo (Parker Posey), and Jo's live-in boyfriend Carl (Liev Schreiber), go along for the ride in the family station wagon from Long Island.
-During the car ride, Carl talks about the book that he's writing.
-A surrealist story about a man with a dog's head who uses the fame he gets from his deformity to preach his political beliefs.
+The morning after Thanksgiving, Eliza (Hope Davis) discovers a love letter including a poem that suggests that her husband Louis (Stanley Tucci) is having an affair with a woman named Sandy.
+She decides to go to his office in New York City and confront him.
+Her family, including her parents Jim (Pat McNamara) and Rita (Anne Meara), her sister Jo (Parker Posey), and Jo's live-in boyfriend Carl (Liev Schreiber), come with her in the family station wagon for the drive from Long Island.
+On the way, Carl talks about the book that he's writing, a surrealist story about a man with a dog's head who uses the fame from his deformity to find an audience for his political beliefs.

-Eliza and Rita first try to find him at the publishing firm that he works for in the city.
-Eliza goes to find his boss and while waiting, she runs into Eddie Masler (Campbell Scott), a writer who tells her that the poem featured in the letter is called "The Definition of Love".
-Louis's boss finally comes to tell her that he's out for the day but that he might be going to a book release party later in the day.
-Rita then decides to snoop around in his office for evidence and finds a picture of him at a birthday party with a woman.
+Eliza and Rita first try to find Louis at the offices of publisher he works for in the city.
+Eliza goes to find his boss, and while waiting, she runs into Eddie Masler (Campbell Scott), a writer who tells her that the poem featured in the letter is called "The Definition of Love".
+Louis's boss finally comes to tell her that Louis is out for the day, but expected to attend a book release party that evening.
+Rita then decides to search his office for evidence and finds a photos of him at a birthday party with a woman.
+The family find the location of the apartment in the photograph based on a restaurant visible in the background.
+Eliza redials numbers Louis's desk phone has recently called and reaches the voicemail box of "Sandy and Monica".

-They then drive to Louis's apartment, and see him getting into a cab with the woman from the picture who they believe to be Sandy.
-They try to follow him, but get stopped at a red light and lose him.
-Determined to find out what's going on, Rita gets out of the car to chase her down.
-But she has no luck and ends up passing out on the sidewalk.
-Carl asks for help to a stranger he sees getting out of the nearest apartment and they decide to help her.
-The people in the apartment, a father and son, seem nice and help out the family before the son tells Eliza separately that his father doesn't pay alimony for his other kids and that he is practically harboring a criminal.